 - Printed worksheets

-1. Begin the lesson by asking students what they know about computers.
+1. Begin the lesson by asking students if they know what a computer is and what it does.
 Write their responses on the board.

-2. Introduce the concept of computer science and explain that it is the study of computers and how they work.
+2. Introduce the concept of a computer and explain that it is an electronic device that can store, retrieve, and process data.

 3. Discuss the basic components of a computer, such as the monitor, keyboard, mouse, and CPU.
-Show visual aids or real examples of these components.
+Show pictures or real examples of these components.

-5. Engage students in a hands-on activity where they can explore the different parts of a computer.
-Allow them to take apart a computer (under supervision) and identify the components.
+5. Engage students in a hands-on activity where they can explore the inside of a computer (if available) or use online simulations to understand the different parts and their functions.